alesbrelih/gitlab-ci-ls/README.md

 ## TODO

-[ ] Smarter way to initialize, it should support root_dir equal to nil and once file is opened it should receive/calculate new root.
+- [ ] Smarter way to initialize, it should support root_dir equal to nil and once file is opened it should receive/calculate new root.
-[ x ] Fix VSCode completion.
+- [x] Fix VSCode completion.
 It seems it also needs a range to correctly update text.
-[ ] Rename to gitlab-ci-ls.
+- [ ] Rename to gitlab-ci-ls.